etraveli/etraveli_codestyle/poms/kotlin/kotlin-internal-parent/src/site/markdown/index.md

 **Reactor** poms define the build reactor, implying that they are parents for POMs which have POM packaging and defines modules.

+## Override the Kotlin version

+This parent import the Kotlin BOM which declare `dependencyManagement` entries for most Kotlin libraries.
+All such dependencies use the same version variable, namely

+    <kotlin.version>1.2.61</kotlin.version>

+To use another version of Kotlin in your leaf project, simply override this version constant with the desired Kotlin version.

 ### Dependency Graph

 The dependency graph for this project is shown below: